 Pre-injection phase fluid sampling and analysis is an integral part of the site characterization activities prior to start of the injection project.
-It provides a basis to assess data gathered during the injection and post-closure monitoring phases of the project when such a need is identified based on project performance / triggers.
+It provides a basis to assess data gathered during

 An initial formation fluid sample will be collected from the basal Tokio ACZ monitoring well prior to injection operations.
 The initial fluid sample will provide the baseline measurements.
 Table 6 identifies the parameters to be monitored and the analytical methods that Lapis Energy will use.